Astroceanman/ZAMS-Star-Structure-Calculation-Model/README.md

 If the initial gusses is None, then the model will use the apprximated initial gusses from mass-scaling guesses.

 The choice of fitting point can affect the runtime and the number of iterations required for convergence.
-The maximum iterations is set as 100 in this model, and can be changed by changing "maxfev".
-The threshold of convergence is set as the residual smaller than $10^-5$ and can be changed by changing "xtol".
+The maximum iterations is set as 100 in this model, and can be changed by changing ```maxfev```.
+The threshold of convergence is set as the residual smaller than $10^{-5}$ and can be changed by changing ```xtol```.

 ```
 res = root(